 This problem is going to take time and effort.
 We must consider the ubiquitous presence of lithium-ion batteries in today’s society.
 Currently, the battery industry produces over eight billion cells per year.
 Industry experts estimate that 50 million batteries are brought onboard aircraft worldwide daily in personal electronic devices carried by passengers and in bulk shipments of batteries in the cargo hold.

-Specifically CAPA recommends the following changes and advancements in the aviation industry to prevent future aircraft accidents:
+Given the increasing threat to our aviation system, CAPA strongly recommends the following changes and advancements in the aviation industry to prevent future aircraft accidents:

-3. Develop active fire detection and suppression for all decks and compartments of all-cargo and passenger aircraft to ensure that any on-board fire is suppressed to allow an emergency recovery of the aircraft.
-This system should be able to suppress fires for at least 4 hours at 1,500 degrees F.
+- Develop and certify an active fire detection and suppression system for Unit Load Devices (ULD) for cargo and passenger aircraft to detect and suppress any onboard fire.
+This system should be able to suppress fires for at least 6 hours at a maximum temperature of 1,500 degrees F.

-4. Require that certificated FAR part 121 Air Carriers be equipped to maintain cockpit visibility sufficient to allow the pilots to see basic flight instruments and the outside environment at all times during emergencies when dense, continuous smoke is in the cockpit.
+- Certified FAR part 121 Cargo Air Carriers must be equipped to maintain cockpit visibility sufficient to allow the pilots to see basic flight instruments and the outside environment during emergencies when dense, continuous smoke is in the cockpit.

 - Require both certified FAR part 121 passenger and cargo airlines to be equipped with fire containment devices that meet the UL5800 standard for fire containment performance.
 These devices are necessary when a thermal runaway fire occurs in an aircraft’s cabin or cockpit from devices brought onboard.